jeff1evesque/machine-learning/doc/programmatic_interface/authentication/login.rst

         data=payload
     )

-Should correspond to executing the following session, as an authenticated user:
+The following sessions, can be implemented with the above token, or omitted as an anonymous user:

 - `data-new <https://github.com/jeff1evesque/machine-learning/blob/master/doc/programmatic_interface/data/data_new.rst>`_
 - `data-append <https://github.com/jeff1evesque/machine-learning/blob/master/doc/programmatic_interface/data/data_new.rst>`_